veracruz-project/icecap/README.md

 # '<ctrl>-a x' quits QEMU
 ```

+The only requirement for building IceCap outside of the Docker container is Nix.
+IceCap depends on features currently present only in unstable versions of Nix since `2.4pre20200407`.
+Here are a few ways to use such a version:

+- You could use [https://github.com/nspin/minimally-invasive-nix-installer/](https://github.com/nspin/minimally-invasive-nix-installer/).
+This is what the Docker solution uses.
+- If you are using NixOS, you could set `nix.package = pkgs.nixUnstable`.
+- If you already have Nix installed, you could use the output of `nix-build ./nixpkgs -A nixUnstable`.
+However, if your Nix installation is multi-user, then beware that a version mismatch between your Nix frontend and daemon can cause problems for some version combinations.

 #### Raspberry Pi 4

 The following steps to run the demo on the Raspberry Pi 4 expand on the